gfborges/recepie-book/README.md

 ```
 $ ./serve
 ```
+The scipt above does not support windows, use `(env)$ python recepie/main.py` to run without with flask.

 ### Test
 The tests run with the command `pytest`, for coverage details run `coverage report` or `coverage`